Process reliability in the manufacture of aseptic packaging solutions

 Risk identification and hazard analysis

 Risk identification and hazard analysis are essential prerequisites that enable reliable processes.
 There are sources of danger in every operation and every work process.
 The purpose of risk analysis is to determine the probability of hazards occurring and to evaluate the extent of damage.
-Through continuous monitoring of Critical Process Parameters (CPPs), Rommelag ensures that Critical Quality Attributes (CQAs) are met at all times.

-What is the Layer of Protection concept?
+What is the layer of protection concept?

 The term Layer of Protection describes safety measures consisting of several levels.
 The individual areas are designed to work together and safeguard each other.
 Rommelag supports customers in implementing Layers of Protection (LOPA)within an overarching Contamination Control Strategy (CCS) in accordance with EU GMP Annex 1.
 Several independent elements ensure that no chain of damage occurs.
 Basic controls, alarms and warnings, and automated safety systems prevent small irregularities from developing into problems with dire consequences.